joacogaona/api-status/README.md

 ### `yarn start`

-(In order to view the project correctly you need to disable Cross-Origin restrictions from your browser)

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+You can also view the project [here](https://api-status-challenge.netlify.app/)

 ## Configuration of Api interval